projectcalico/calico/docs/source/l3-interconnectFabric.rst

    (v)Router (in almost all cases, the compute servers) nodes, as well as any other elements in the fabric (*e.g.* bare metal servers, border routers, and appliances).

+.. [#igp_punt]
+   If there is interest in a discussion of this approach, please let us know.
+The Project Calico team could either arrange a discussion, or if there was enough interest, publish a follow--up tech note.

 ..
 [4]
    However those tools are available if a given Calico instance needs to